tomvanbraeckel/yamcs.github.com/docs/server/Monitor.md

 The Monitor module within the Yamcs web interface provides typical operational views.

 The Monitor Module is always visited for a specific Yamcs instance and processor.
 Every view has in the top right corner an indicator that shows the current processor and that shows the time for that processor.
 From this widget, you can choose to start a replay of past data.
-When that happens, you will switch to this replay processor and would see the widget adapting.
+When that happens, you will switch to this replay processor and would see the widget reflecting the replay time.

 ### Displays

-Shows the displays that are known by Yamcs Server for the selected instance.
-The displays in this view are presented in a simple file browser.
+Shows the displays or display resources that are known by Yamcs Server for the selected instance.
+The displays in this view are presented in a file browser with the usual operations to rename, move or create.
 Clicking on a display file opens the display.
 If there is incoming telemetry this will be received by the opened display file.

 Note that only some display types are supported by the Yamcs web interface.
 The following provides an overview of the current state: